Regional Travel Demand Management Study

 Travel Demand Management (TDM) describes a wide range of strategies that support the most efficient use of the transportation system by making personal travel options more flexible, clear, or convenient.
 These strategies can include promoting travel options like transit, biking, walking, and ridesharing.
 They can also make it possible to shift from peak-period congested corridors to off-peak periods, or eliminate trips altogether through strategies like telework.

 The region’s transportation system should be designed to meet the travel needs of all the residents in our growing region.
 TDM strategies can help meet that need.
-This Regional Travel Demand Management Study will prepare a set of targeted TDM strategies that will feed into the 2050 Transportation Policy Plan, which is the transportation system plan for the 2050 regional development guide.
-These plans set the vision, policy, and priorities for the region.
+The Metropolitan Council hired a team led by ICF for the Regional Travel Demand Management Study to evaluate TDM in the region and prepare an Action Plan that will feed into the 2050 Transportation Policy Plan and guide an expanded set of regional TDM activities.

 - How TDM can support regional planning goals and objectives